Development of Sustainable Agriculture

 MTRDS conducted awareness and capacity building programs on various capacities to build and strengthen the skills of the small and marginalized famers.
 The capacity building programs are mentioned below.

 Nalgonda is the most backward district in Andhra Pradesh.
-Here people depend in most cases on agriculture for their livelihood.
+Here people depend, in most cases, on agriculture for their livelihood.
 However, here agriculture is vulnerable to the vagaries of the monsoons.
 A good percent of this area is dependent on tanks and wells.
-The tanks and wells depend on rainfall which is often scanty and uncertain resulting in poor crop yield.
+The tanks and wells depend on rainfall which is often scant and uncertain resulting in poor crop yield.
 Most of the farmers and laborers are unorganized and looking for direction and skills.
 They are poor, illiterate, and suffer from want of adequate information, technological resources, and expertise to support them in their difficult situations.

 Formation of Farmers Association: